diptangsu/Veg-Remover-Chrome-Extension/README.md

-# Veg Remover Chrome Extension
+# VEG Remover Chrome Extension
 Removes all occurances of the word *VEG* from a webpage

 ## Installation